Can I Place My 6-Month-Old Up for Adoption?

 You likely already know that adoption is one of your options for an unplanned pregnancy.
 But after spending so many months away from the hospital, you may be wondering, “Is it too late to place a 6-month-old up for adoption?”

-The answer to that question is always no. Just like every prospective birth mother that we work with, you have to the freedom to “give up” a baby for adoption at 6 months, and even months later, if you choose to.
+The answer to that question is no. Just like every prospective birth mother that we work with, you have the option to “give up” a baby for adoption at 6 months, and even months later, if you choose to.

 Adoption isn’t a choice that you’ll be able to make overnight.
 That’s why we recommend speaking with a trained adoption professional before making any decisions.
 And even after receiving free information about the process, if you realize that adoption isn’t right for you, you’re under no obligation to choose it.